 If a member expresses a grievance to a provider, the provider should encourage the member to contact CCA directly.
-If a provider wishes to file a grievance on a member's behalf, they must be the member's AOR.
+If a provider wishes to file a grievance on a member's behalf, they must be the member's appointed representative.

 Grievances are accepted orally and in writing at any time.
 CCA sends written acknowledgement of the receipt of each grievance to the member or representative within one business day of receipt.
 When a grievance is received, the issue is investigated internally or with our vendors or providers and tracked for quality and reporting.
-CCA ensures that the decision-makers on quality of care grievances have the appropriate clinical expertise.
+CCA ensures that the decision-makers on quality-of-care grievances have the appropriate clinical expertise.

 A resolution of the grievance is relayed to the member or representative.
-Resolution can be oral for One Care grievances received orally, and all other cases are responded to in writing.
+Resolution can be oral for CCA One Care (Medicare-Medicaid Plan) grievances that are received orally, and all other cases are responded to in writing.
 Grievances about quality of care are always responded to in writing.

-Grievance Resolution Timeframes
+Grievance Resolution Time Frames

 Standard 30 days, plus extension up to 14 days, when applicable

 Expedited 24 hours

-Grievances are handled according to the standard timeframe unless the dissatisfaction is about the refusal to expedite an initial or appeal review, or the request to take an extension on an appeal or grievance.
+Grievances are handled according to the standard time frame unless the dissatisfaction is about the refusal to expedite an initial or appeal review, or the request to take an extension on an appeal or grievance.
 In those instances, the case is reviewed and responded to within 24 hours and a new determination is made on the expedited review or extension.